-One of the world's largest caviar producer and America's only legal beluga sturgeon breeder, Sturgeon AquaFarms has a special agreement with the government in which it donates fertiziled beluga eggs in hopes of increasing the species in the wild.
+Sturgeon AquaFarms, one of the world’s largest caviar producers and America’s only legal beluga sturgeon breeder, has a special agreement with the government in which it donates fertilized beluga eggs in hopes of increasing the species in the wild.

 Several states, including Massachusetts, began banning the drink at a state level in 2010, while the FDA pushed back against the sell of alcoholic beverages that contain caffeine.
 Ultimately, Four Loko voluntarily stopped including caffeine in the potent drink, and the non-caffeinated version is still on shelves across the country.

 You may also like: Bizarre slang words and phrases from every state

 In the 1930s, the FDA enacted a law that banned candy from having non-food items inside.
 Having non-edibles mixed with edible items poses a choking hazard for consumers, as far as the government is concerned.
 Sadly, that means the delicious chocolate Kinder Eggs from Europe have been deemed unsafe, and as a result, the hollowed-out eggs with a collectible toy inside aren’t sold in America.

 The FDA relented slightly in 2017 when Kinder Joy eggs were introduced in the states.
 The treats remain egg-shaped but the edible and non-edible portions are separate inside the packaging.
 Authentic Kinder Eggs are still banned, but travelers who visit Canada, Europe, and most other parts of the world can try the real deal—just don’t try to bring any home in your suitcase.